To achieve perfect car control, the right position behind the wheel is everything. Let our rally pros show you how to sit in a car properly!

-Any rally driver will tell you that great driving starts even before you turn the key.
-If you are not sitting right, you can never have full control of the car.
+Any rally driver will tell you that great driving starts before you even turn the key.
+If you are not sitting right, you will never have full control of the car.
 So before we go into more advanced skills and tips, we will show you how to find the right position behind the wheel.

 A Real Driver Sits Upright

 First, the upright position gives you a better view out of the car.
-Reclined like a movie tough guy, you can’t really see out.
+If you’re reclining like a movie tough guy, you can’t really see out.

 Second (and even more important), sitting with your backrest as vertical as possible gives you more feel for the car’s movement.
-It is especially important when driving on slippery surface – the sooner you feel your car beginning to slide, the faster you can react.
+This is especially important when driving on a slippery surface – the sooner you feel your car beginning to slide, the faster you can react.

 There is, however, a bit of truth on the “sitting low” mantra.
-If you have height-adjustable seat, you should move it as low as possible for you to comfortably to see out.
-This will further improve your feel for the car.
+If you have height-adjustable seat, you should move it into the lowest position that still allows you comfortably see outside.

 Get Intimate With the Wheel